1716757342/FormulaGPT/README.md

 ## Contact

-For any questions or feedback, feel free to reach out at [XXX](mailto:XXXX).
+For any questions or feedback, feel free to reach out at liyanjie@semi.ac.cn.

 ---